MCP for Tasks and CRM

 Setup guide

-The setup is meant to stay simple.
-Turn on MCP access in Tooling Studio, copy the MCP URL, add it to the AI app, review the sign-in flow, and then start with a simple request first.
+To connect an external AI app, open Account settings, go to AI, turn on MCP access, copy the MCP URL, add it to the AI app, review the sign-in flow, and start with a small request first.

 1